biolink/biolink-model/docs/PopulationToPopulationAssociation.md

 ### Own

  * [population to population association➞object](population_to_population_association_object.md)  <sub>REQ</sub>
+    * Description: the population that form the object of the association
     * range: [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md)
  * [population to population association➞relation](population_to_population_association_relation.md)  <sub>REQ</sub>
+    * Description: A relationship type that holds between the subject and object populations.
+Standard mereological relations can be used.
+E.g. subject part-of object, subject overlaps object.
+Derivation relationships can also be used
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [population to population association➞subject](population_to_population_association_subject.md)  <sub>REQ</sub>
+    * Description: the population that form the subject of the association
     * range: [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md)

 ### Inherited from association: